BigWheel92/string-functions/README.md

 1. void strCopy(char* const dest, char const* const source); Copies source into dest.

-2. int strLength(char const* const arr); Returns the length of string in arr.
+2. int strLength(char const* const str); Returns the length of string in str.

 3. int strComp(char const* const str1, char const* const str2);  Compares str1 and str2 and returns 0 if both are equal, -1 is str1 is smaller and 1 if str1 is greater (based on ASCII differences)